Perturb-seq

 After adding data to a study, follow the following steps to create a Default analysis.

-* Click on *+ New Analysis*
+* Click on *+ Create analysis*

 * In the pop-up window, provide a name for the analysis

-* select *Default: Illumina Single Cell Transcriptomics Perturb-seq* from the dropdown as the *Analysis Type*
+* select *Default: Illumina Single Cell Transcriptomics Perturb-seq* from the dropdown as the *Analysis type*

 * click on the *Run Analysis* button